Maximize the Industry’s Future Talent in Your Firm

 - Nominated by a Council member firm (we highly encourage your nominees to be students that you are budgeting/planning to hire post- graduation or post internship.
 The Council Foundation’s goal is to help you attract and recruit the next generation of talent back to your business.
 Your help in the nomination process is critical to our success!)

 - Entrepreneurial spirit

 An application will be deemed complete if it includes each of the following:

-- Completed on-line Scholarship Application Form, including essay question
+- Completed on-line Scholarship Application Form, including essay and video question

-- Letter of Nomination from the insurance brokerage internship provider, indicating why firm believes intern candidate should be awarded scholarship
+- Letter of Nomination from member of sponsoring firm, indicating why firm believes candidate should be awarded scholarship

 - Copy of current college transcript